omniverseusd/omniverseusd.github.io/src/chapter3/composition_arcs.md

 # Composition Arcs

-We already saw in the previous chapter how multiple sublayers each one with different opinions are composed together when referenced by another layer to compose a final stage.
+We already saw in the previous chapter how multiple sublayers each one with different opinions are composed together when referenced by another layer to compose a final stage ([Sublayers: authoring time-sampled attributes](../chapter2/time_sampled_attributes_in_sublayers.md)): that is just one of the many ways USD places at your disposal to compose a scene graph and resolve which attribute value should be used amongst many.

 There are other ways and operators that can be used to determine how layer stacks and their opinions are combined together, here's an intuitive overview: